-Soluble and insoluble fiber are two types of fiber we eat.
+Soluble fiber and insoluble fiber are two kinds of fiber in our diet.
 Dietary fiber is the part of plant foods we eat and cannot digest.
-Some fiber dissolves in water.
-This is soluble fiber.
-Fiber that doesn’t dissolve is called insoluble fiber.
-Foods can contain soluble fiber, insoluble fiber or both.
-The science on fiber and health is still developing.
+Most fiber-rich foods contain both soluble and insoluble fiber.

 Fill up on fiber!